GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

 ??? clipboard-question "Why can we get away with throwing away entire reads that contain adapter sequences?"

     As you can see from the summary statistics from CutAdapt, not many reads in this dataset have adapters/primers.
-There is some concern about bias -- where we remove certain sequences from the genome assembly process.
+There is some concern about bias&mdash;where we remove certain sequences from the genome assembly process.
 We've taken the filtered reads and aligned them to the genome and they didn't look like they were piling up in any one area.

 ??? clipboard-question "What would happen if we left adapter sequences in the reads?"